voteflux/flux/CONSTITUTION.NSW.md

 ## Internal Voting System

-Flux NSW will use an internal voting system to
+The Party will use an internal voting system to

 * Facilitate all New South Wales electors participating in the democratic process.
-Once a Flux NSW candidate is elected;
+Once a candidate is elected;
 * Facilitate members participating in the democratic process.
 * Facilitate minor parties and independents' productive participation without winning a seat.